Lets talk about Postnatal Depression

 With Ireland having the second highest birthrate in the EU, supporting women affected by post natal depression/anxiety is a very important and often misunderstood issue.

-Colleen Hennessy gives some insight into her experience of post natal depression/anxiety in the below article from the Irish Times
+Colleen Hennessy gives some insight into her experience of post natal depression/anxiety in this article from the Irish Times

-Counselling & Psychotherapy are recommended treatment options by both the NHS and HSE and Talk Therapy Dublin based in Harold’s Cross Dublin 6W is actively providing support in this area.
+Counselling & Psychotherapy are recommended treatment options by both the NHS and HSE and Talk Therapy Dublin based in Harold’s Cross, Terenure and Rathmines Dublin 6W is actively providing support in this area.

 Coming off medication – can counselling help?